Academic writing: Academic style

+The stylistic means of achieving these conventions will differ by academic discipline, seen, for example, in the distinctions between writing in history versus engineering, or writing in physics versus philosophy.
+Biber and Gray propose further differences in the complexity of academic writing between disciplines, seen, for example, in the distinctions between writing in the humanities versus writing in the sciences.
+In the humanities, academic style is often seen in elaborated complex texts, while in the sciences, academic style is often seen in highly structured concise texts.
+These stylistic differences are thought to be related to the types of knowledge and information being communicated in these two broad fields.

 One theory that attempts to account for these differences in writing is known as "discourse communities".

 Criticism

-Academic style, particularly in humanities, has often been criticized for being too full of jargon and hard to understand by the general public.
+Academic style has often been criticized for being too full of jargon and hard to understand by the general public.
 In 2022, Joelle Renstrom argued that the COVID-19 pandemic has had a negative impact on academic writing and that many scientific articles now "contain more jargon than ever, which encourages misinterpretation, political spin, and a declining public trust in the scientific process."

 Discourse community

-A discourse community is essentially a group of people that shares mutual interests and beliefs.
-"It establishes limits and regularities...who may speak, what may be spoken, and how it is to be said; in addition [rules] prescribe what is true and false, what is reasonable and what foolish, and what is meant and what not."
+A discourse community is a group of people that shares mutual interests and beliefs.
+"It establishes limits and regularities...who may speak, what may be spoken, and how it is to be said; in addition, [rules] prescribe what is true and false, what is reasonable and what foolish, and what is meant and what not."

-The concept of a discourse community is vital to academic writers across nearly all disciplines, for the academic writer's purpose is to influence how their community understands its field of study: whether by maintaining, adding to, revising, or contesting what that community regards as "known" or "true."
-Academic writers have strong incentives to follow conventions established by their community in order for their attempts to influence this community to be legible.
+The concept of a discourse community is vital to academic writers across all disciplines, for the academic writer's purpose is to influence how their community understands its field of study: whether by maintaining, adding to, revising, or contesting what that community regards as "known" or "true."
+To effectively communicate and persuade within their field, academic writers are motivated to adhere to the conventions and standards set forth by their discourse community.
+Such adherence ensures that their contributions are intelligible and recognized as legitimate.

 Discourse community constraints

-Constraints are the discourse community's written and unwritten conventions about what a writer can say and how he or she can say it.
-They define what is an acceptable argument.
-Each discourse community expects to see a writer construct his or her argument using their conventional style of language and vocabulary, and they expect a writer to use the established intertext within the discourse community as the building blocks for his or her argument.
+Constraints are the discourse community's accepted rules and norms of writing that determine what can and cannot be said in a particular field or discipline.
+They define what constitutes an acceptable argument.
+Every discourse community expects to see writers construct their arguments using the community's conventional style of language, vocabulary, and sources, which are the building blocks of any argument in that community.

+STEM writing often follows strict formats, like the IMRAD structure.
+This format helps organize ideas clearly and also makes research easier to repeat and check.

 Writing for a discourse community

-In order for a writer to become familiar with some of the constraints of the discourse community they are writing for, across most discourses communities, writers will:
+For writers to become familiar with some of the constraints of the discourse community they are writing for, across most discourse communities, writers must: